Peter Coutts: Career

 Coutts had a passionate devotion to the publication of his work.
 Lacking the means to quickly bring the results of the work to the public, Coutts developed an in-house publications capacity within the AARO and VAS which produced the series Records of the Victorian Archaeological Survey, the VAS Occasional Reports series and other related publications.
-Although not particularly polished and often not peer reviewed, Coutt's reports at least brought critical information into the public realm, establishing the basis for archaeological research in Victoria for following decades.
+Although not particularly polished and often not peer reviewed, Coutts' reports at least brought critical information into the public realm, establishing the basis for archaeological research in Victoria for following decades.

 Coutts undertook numerous archaeological survey and research projects, including extensive investigations of Aboriginal mound sites in the Western District, mounds along the Murray River, rock shelters at Gariwerd fish traps at Lake Condah and undertook historic archaeological work on European settlement sites as Sullivans Cove and Corinella and Captain Mills cottage.

 Coutts has also contributed to the archaeology of the Philippines.

 Ultimately, Coutts' vision of a research-driven archaeological survey of Victoria became increasingly separate from the changing visions of a public service organisation, particularly after the election of the Cain Labor government in Victoria in 1982.
 In particular, the Aboriginal community in Victoria were concerned about lack of consultation about their heritage, which VAS was managing.
 Peter Coutts felt that research was losing out to management and in 1984 he took a year's leave to complete projects, resigning in 1985.
 He has not been active in archaeology since then.

 He has, however, published several papers and three books on Irish Quakers, including one (The Watsons of Kilconnor, County Carlow, 1650–Present) on the history of his mother's family.